 To achieve what you want in life, you have to build your belief in yourself.
 At the same time, though, it’s critical that, whatever level you reach, you maintain humility.
 Here’s what’s worked for me.

 There are two parts to this.
 Look at whom you spend your time with.
-Whom do you talk to?
-Whom do you listen to?
+Who do you talk to?
+Who do you listen to?
 People often surround themselves with people who drain their battery, who are negative and who don’t build them up.
-They become kind of a mutual teardown society.
+They become somewhat of a mutual teardown society.
 Surround yourself with people who are positive, who build you up and who help you create belief in yourself.

 I was an only child raised in a small community.
 But my mom and dad told me I could do anything in the world.
 My mom told me I could be president, that I could accomplish anything.
 She always gave me a high level of belief in myself.
 My parents’ friends echoed this kind of motivational support.
 I was surrounded not by wealth, but by upbeat, positive, possibility thinking people.

 Surround yourself with people who build you up.
 The power of association and disassociation is a very important power for you to exercise in your life.
 Get away from people who make you feel like crap and get around people who give you belief.

 The second part is what you read and watch.
 What are you reading?
 Is it about achievement?
 I like to read biographies about people who do things and accomplish things in life.
 By doing that, I realize they go through self-doubt, struggles and wanting to quit—everything that I go through—but they find ways to persevere through those things and overcome.
 Whether on the computer, phone or TV, what are the messages that come into your life to influence how you think?